MuruganBalachandran/Murugan-survey-builder/README.md

 - Per-survey branding: primary color picker + logo URL
 - Publish a survey and share a public URL — no login required to respond
 - View all responses per survey in the dashboard
+- Server-side filtered and paginated survey list — search, status, date range, and sort are applied in SQL

 ## Stack